samarthsinh2660/facultyinfo/README.md

-Before run that ple run npm i in your terminal to run the code you can nodemon app.js
+First run npm i in your terminal to run the code you can nodemon app.js